stereotype441/language/working/enhanced-constructors/feature-specification.md

 assignments in a constructor body, the user could break the language's soundness guarantees by doing one of the following things:

-- Reading from a field beore its initial value has been written.
+- Reading from a field before its initial value has been written.

 - Calling a superclass method, getter, or setter before calling a super constructor (this could break soundness by causing the superclass to read from